Measuring Impact in the Age of the Data Revolution

 As a student in development economics I have had courses related to impact measurement, and how to use econometrics to analyze the data that we gather.
 The conventional approach is based on gathering data before and after project implementation, via surveys, to statistically measure what impact was caused by the project.
 The Impact Measurement & Knowledge team that I am working with at Oxfam Novib also bases its research activities on this approach.
 However, the data world around us is changing.
 It is estimated that every minute the world sends 15 million text messages, logs 3.6 million Google searches and posts half a million tweets.
 Several sources predict exponential data growth toward 2020 and beyond, with a doubling of the size of the digital universe every two years.
 Given these massive new sources of data, do new possibilities arise for the practice of impact measurement in the development and humanitarian sectors?

 During Oxfam Novib’s annual Expert Meeting, organized on the 29th of March 2018, successful examples of how the data revolution can be used in development and humanitarian settings were introduced.
-The aim of the day was to address how impact measurement and monitoring and evaluation (M&E) in general can make use of these new data sources.
+The aim of the day was to address how impact measurement can make use of these new data sources.

 Stefan Hoevenaar stressing the importance of testing your innovation with the target population along the process of innovation.